Book an appointment using SetMore

 Special Needs Children and Divorce in Texas

-For starters, emotional and behavioral issues that the special needs child was experiencing prior to a divorce will be accentuated.
+To start, a special needs child’s pre-divorce emotional and behavioral issues will intensify.
 The child may feel that his or her actions have caused their parents to no longer live together.
-Consistency and stability for a special needs child (or any child for that matter) are incredibly important and a divorce will obviously cause a great deal of instability for the child.
+A divorce will obviously cause a great deal of instability for the child.
+So, Consistency and stability for a special needs child (or any child for that matter) are incredibly important.

-On top of instability for the child, their disability could be used as a bargaining chip by a parent during custody negotiations.
-Which parent has taken "better" care, administered medicines or attended doctor's visits can and most likely will be used to bolster a parent's case as to who should be able to have more time with the child.
-Last, parents' possible disagreement regarding the diagnosis of the child can be an issue as well.
-Suppose one parent denies the severity of the condition while the other advocates and cares for the child, disability or not?
-In a situation like this, a court may appoint a specialist to determine the needs of the child and make a recommendation on which parent is best equipped to provide that care.
+Lastly, parents’ possible disagreement regarding the diagnosis of the child can be an issue as well.
+Suppose one parent denies the severity of the condition while the other advocates and cares for the child.
+In a situation like this, a court may appoint a specialist.
+The specialist will assess the child’s needs and recommend the parent best suited to provide that care.

-Possession schedules regarding a special needs child need to be well thought out and considered by both parents.
-Moving their child from house to house on a frequent basis can rob the family of the ability to provide the sort of comfort that is necessary to combat their disability.
+Both parents need to carefully consider and plan possession schedules for a special needs child.
+Moving the child from house to house on a frequent basis can rob the family of the ability to provide the sort of comfort that is necessary to combat their disability.

-The attorneys with The Law Office of Bryan Fagan, PLLC are equipped to help parents lay the groundwork for a family with a special needs child by showing strong advocacy skills as well as compassion.
+At The Law Office of Bryan Fagan, PLLC, our attorneys are ready to assist parents in establishing a solid foundation for a family with a special needs child, demonstrating both strong advocacy skills and compassion.

 Ebook